 Other Noteworthy Matters (1 item)

 - “Contractor or New Hire?”
 In a March 28, 2016 article by Audrey Henderson in IE3 Media entitled “Contractor or New Hire?”
-Richard Reibstein, co-publisher of this blog, set forth his views on whether a company should engage ICs or hire employees.
+Richard Reibstein, the publisher of this blog, set forth his views on whether a company should engage ICs or hire employees.
 He stated that there should be a threshold analysis of a company’s structure and needs and that “[t]he key is whether the business [must] tell the individual how to do the job.”
 He continued: “If you only need to tell the person what to do and not how to do it, then hiring a contractor is a cost-saving option under most state and federal laws.”
 He also identified some of the pitfalls of not being proactive in identifying areas where IC compliance can be enhanced: “A business acts at its peril if it fails to properly structure and document the independent contractor relationship.
 That may seem like it’s just dotting your “i”s and crossing your “t”s, but many of the factors looked at by the courts are counter-intuitive.
 Most companies don’t even get close to doing it right.
 Even large companies like FedEx and Uber have had trouble getting it right, and their own documents have been used against them in misclassification lawsuits, sometimes at great expense.”

 Written by Richard Reibstein.